 Even without the market forces we've discussed, global supply chain management is complex enough.
-In an effort to manage supply chain risk around market forces, OEMs participating in the Jabil survey said they have taken the following steps in the past few years to adjust their supply chain strategy:
+In an effort to manage supply chain risk around market forces, OEMs have taken a number of steps in the past few years to adjust their supply chain strategy:

 - Adopted new technology

 - Passed on price increases to consumers

 - Expanded EMS partnerships